-If you require general or specific information about special education services, please contact the Director of Special Education at Extension 7229.
+If you require general or specific information about special education services, please contact Dr. Brendan Rogers, Director of Special Education at Extension 7229.

 If teachers or staff suspect that a student might be in need of specially designed instruction, a school team reviews records and diagnostic data.
 At the elementary level, the school team is called an Instructional Support Team.
 At the middle school and high school, the team is called a Student Study Team.
 Conclusions are drawn by the school team as to whether or not adaptations or modifications can be made to the student’s educational program that will address the needs of the student, or if a referral for a multidisciplinary evaluation and further assessment is recommended.